spotbugs/sonar-findbugs/README.md

 **Allow uncompiled code** (`sonar.findbugs.allowuncompiledcode`): Remove the compiled code requirement for all projects.
 It can lead to a false sense of security if the build process skips certain projects.
 This option might be used to get around the `One (sub)project contains Java source files that are not compiled` error.

 **Confidence level** (`sonar.findbugs.confidenceLevel`): Specifies the confidence threshold (previously called "priority") for reporting issues.
 If set to "low", confidence is not used to filter bugs.
-If set to "medium" (the default), low confidence issues are supressed.
+If set to "medium" (the default), low confidence issues are suppressed.
 If set to "high", only high confidence bugs are reported.

 **Effort** (`sonar.findbugs.effort`): Effort of the bug finders.
 Valid values are Min, Default and Max.
 Setting 'Max' increases precision but also increases memory consumption.